kayveepr/Halium-9-LeMax2/README.md

 Create a directory "local_manifests" under <parent_dir>/.repo and copy local_manifests.xml for LineageOS 16.0 repo sync.
 Else do manually.

+LineageOS, MIUI, BaikalOS, AOSiP, AEX all P ROMs for Le Max 2 have been used to check proper functionality of X2 under Halium 9.

 "apparmor" as default security.

 Issues: